Oslandia/workshop-3d/webclient/01_example1.md

 The result of the first example can be seen by pointing your browser to the following address :
 * http://localhost/cardano/client.html?examples/example1

-It consits of a simple scene with a textured terrain on the city of Lyon.
+It consists in a simple scene with a textured terrain on the city of Lyon.

 Basic controls of the camera are obtained by using the mouse :
 * Left-click + move : rotation